gleekzorp/jayden-git-fix-me/server/readme.md

 # Python git-fix-me

 > Python Flask backend app for playing with a basic library.
 It has the ability to add books with information such as the Title, author, genre etc..
 It uses a flask sqlite database along with flask-marshmallow for object serialization/deserialization.
-You can create a user, hash their password, and store that data in a database.
-During the login process it will check that data.
-> ​

 ## Dependencies